 - Complete the workers’ compensation claim form

-- Provide original copies of their medical certificates in a timely fashion
+- Provide original copies of their certificates of capacity in a timely fashion

 - Attend medical and other treatment appointments arranged by the treating doctor, or where permitted, arranged by the employer